ntnhut/LeetSolve/docs/source/Sorting/04_SORT_729_My_Calendar_I_int.md

 ### Code explanation

-1. The private member `_events` is a vector of pairs, where each pair represents an event with a start and end time.
+1. The private member `_events` is a vector of pairs, each representing an event with a start and end time.

 2. The constructor `MyCalendar()` initializes an empty `_events` vector when an instance of the class is created.

 3. The `book` method is used to book events.
 It takes two integers, `start` and `end`, representing the start and end times of the event to be booked.

 4. Inside the `book` method, there's a loop that iterates through the `_events` vector.
 For each existing event represented by `e`, it checks if there is any overlap between the new event (given by `start` and `end`) and the existing event.
-If any overlap is detected, it returns `false`, indicating that the booking is not possible.
+If any overlap is detected, it returns `false`, indicating that the booking is impossible.

 5. If there is no overlap with any existing events, the new event (represented by the pair `{start, end}`) is added to the `_events` vector, and the method returns `true` to indicate a successful booking.